 After wrestling with the safety question and concluding that the risk felt manageable, I turned to the bigger questions I posed at the beginning of this piece:

-Looking for those answers led me into a bit of self-reflection, a process of looking back at how I got here, what shaped my way of thinking, and why certain places continue to pull me in.
+Looking for those answers led me into some self-reflection, a process of looking back at how I got here, what shaped my way of thinking, and why certain places continue to pull me in.

 I realized I’ve always been drawn to remote corners of the world that don’t show up on everyone’s top ten list.
 The kind of trips that make people pause and ask, “Wait, where?”